lzubiaur/clipper-lua/README.md

 Inspired by https://luapower.com/clipper

-# Install as a plug-in
+# Install as a shared library (plug-in)

 Copy one of the pre-build binaries and the Lua module `src/clipper.lua` to your project.
 On Linux/MacOS you'll probably have to set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` to the path where you installed the binary.

+# Build a as static library

+On Android build the source as a static library and then include the module to the main executable using `LOCAL_WHOLE_STATIC_LIBRARIES` so all symbols are exported.

 # Polygon clipping example